[07 May 2005 21:37]

-Some equipment lasts better than others, but don't necessarily go by price alone as an indicator of quality or robustness.
+Let's look at what cycle gear really passes the test of time.
+Some equipment lasts better than others, and there can be a bargain to be had, but don't necessarily go by price alone as an indicator of value for money.
+Sometimes, quality and robust cycle gear needs serious money!

 Here we look at a number of categories of bike product, and how those products have lasted.